A proof of Dunfield-Gukov-Rasmussen Conjecture: Introduction

 In particular, we modify $\gilmoreA(\web)$ by killing $q$-torsion.
 Namely, given a~web $\web$ we consider the~map

 induced by the~inclusion of coefficient rings.
 In general the~map $Q_\web$ is not injective.
 Dividing the~previous construction by the~kernel of $Q_\web$ and tensoring it with $\scalars$ over $\ZZ[q^{-1},q]$ produces a~new functorial assignment of a~$\scalars$-algebra $\ourQ(w)$ to a~quantum annular web $\web$.
-By inserting these algebras into a~cube of resolutions for a~knot $K=\widehat{\beta}$ we obtain our main player---a~new chain complex \footnote{ The~name of the~new complex is motivated by the~fact that it interpolates the~\textbf{A}lgebraic categorification of the~last two authors and the~\textbf{G}eometric categorification of Ozsv\'ath and Szab\'o. } $\ourQ(\bdiagram)$, the~homology of which we denote by $\ourQH(\bdiagram)$.
-Since $\ourQ$ is defined over polynomials, it can be specialized at $q=1$, which resolves the second obstacle.
+By inserting these algebras into a~cube of resolutions for a~knot $K=\widehat{\beta}$ we obtain our main player---a~new chain complex\footnote{ The~name of the~new complex is motivated by the~fact that it interpolates the~\textbf{A}lgebraic categorification of the~last two authors and the~\textbf{G}eometric categorification of Ozsv\'ath and Szab\'o. } $\ourQ(\bdiagram)$, the~homology of which we denote by $\ourQH(\bdiagram)$.
+Since $\ourQ$ is defined over $\ZZ[q^{-1},q]$, it can be specialized at $q=1$, resolving our main problem.
 We denote these specializations at $q=1$ by $\ourQone(\bdiagram)$ and $\ourQHone(\bdiagram)$ respectively.
 As we shall see, this new chain complex interpolates between the~algebraic and geometric settings previously discussed in the~following way.

 \begin{introproposition} The~homology theories $\ourQHone$ and $\homologyglzero$ coincide.
 Hence, $\ourQHone$ is a~knot invariant if\/ $\scalars$ is a~field. \end{introproposition}

 We expect the following to be true.